Wednesday, June 19, 2013

 It is unlawful to possess more than one of any type of regular hunting license or permit, use another person’s license or permit, allow another person to use your license or permit, or not show your license upon demand.

-Persons exempted from purchasing an annual license may use the Special Deer and/or Bear Tag by writing their name and address on the tag.
+Persons exempted from purchasing an annual license may use the tag on Special Deer and Bear Tag of this publication or may download one from huntnh.com.